-To complete the minor in Native American Studies, the student must receive Cs or better in ANTH 205: Introduction to Native American Studies, plus five of the following courses:
+To complete the minor in Native American Studies, the student must take the core courses, plus five of the following courses electives.

 |ANTH 305||Peoples and Cultures of Native North America|